-Three.js [15] is a cross-browser JavaScript library and application programming interface (API) used to create graphical processing unit (GPU)-accelerated 3D animations using the JavaScript language on the web without the need for proprietary web browser plugins.
-In our implementation, it provides high level functionality to WebGL [16] allowing us to define our scene as objects and manipulate them within the space.
+Three.js [12] is a cross-browser JavaScript library and application programming interface (API) used to create graphical processing unit (GPU) accelerated 3D animations using the JavaScript language on the web without the need for proprietary web browser plugins.
+In our implementation it provides high level functionality to WebGL [13] allowing us to define our scene as objects and manipulate them within the space.

-In addition, we use a WebVR Polyfill [17], which provides a JavaScript implementation of the WebVR specification [18].
-This enables three.js content to work on any platform, regardless of whether or not the browser or device has native WebVR support, or where there are inconsistencies in implementation.
-The Polyfill's goal is to provide a library so that developers can create content targeting the WebVR API without worrying about what browsers and devices and their users are using.
+In addition, we use a WebVR Polyfill [14] - which provides a JavaScript implementation of the WebVR specification [15].
+This enables three.js content to work on any platform, regardless whether or not the browser or device has native WebVR support, or where there are inconsistencies in implementation.
+The polyfill's goal is to provide a library so that developers can create content targeting the WebVR API without worrying about what browsers and devices their users are using.
 This gives our framework maximum compatibility across a large range of devices.
-Also, as many devices have limited interfaces, we add an option to automatically play or pause the video when the user enters or leaves VR modes to avoid the need for a play button if controls are available.
-Our framework allows for the user to switch between several different views or enter VR mode.
+Also, as many devices have limited interfaces we add an option to automatically play or pause the video when the user enters or leaves VR modes to avoid the need for a play button if controls are available.